MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 - Improvements in loading time for the [AIP add-in in Office apps](clientv2-user-guide.md).

-- Fixed issues in Outlook where protection wasn't removed when the label was removed.
+- Fixed issues in Outlook where protection wasn't removed when the label was removed, in some edge cases.

 - The [PowerPointRemoveAllShapesByShapeName](clientv2-admin-guide-customizations.md#remove-all-shapes-of-a-specific-shape-name) advanced setting no longer requires that you also define the [ExternalContentMarkingToRemove](clientv2-admin-guide-customizations.md#how-to-configure-externalcontentmarkingtoremove) setting.
 Now you can define the **PowerPointRemoveAllShapesByShapeName** advanced setting on its own.